Traydor is Hot Sauce from the Philippines

 Made from Siling Labuyo

-Traydor Hot Sauce is made from siling labuyo, a type of chili native to the Philippine islands.
+Traydor Hot Sauce is made from siling labuyo, a type of chili common in the Philippine islands.
 This small but terrible pepper packs a punch with over a 100,000 scoville units.
 It’s not as hot as a habañero but it’s enough to deliver heat when you least expect it.
 Let it sting and linger!

 The perfect marriage of flavor and heat